Sattu Ka Parantha

 - Flatten the dough with your hands and then with the help of a rolling pin.
 Use dry flour so that the dough doesn’t stick.

 - Place this parantha on a medium hot pan.
 After about 20 seconds, flip the parantha.
 Brush oil on its surface.
 Flip again and brush oil on the surface.
-Fry till the parantha turns golden brown and slightly crispy.
+Fry until the parantha turns golden brown and slightly crispy.

 - Serve with butter, pickles and curd/yoghurt.